-Read on to learn about characteristics, composition, properties, benefits and usages of cinnamon bark essential oil.
+Read on to learn about characteristics, composition, properties, benefits, and usages of cinnamon bark essential oil.

 The botanical name of cinnamon is Cinnamomum verum.
-Other names of cinnamon are Cinnamomum zeylanicum, Laurus cinnamomum, Ceylon cinnamon, Seychelles cinnamon and true cinnamon among others.
+Other names of cinnamon are Cinnamomum zeylanicum, Laurus cinnamomum, Ceylon cinnamon, Seychelles cinnamon, and true cinnamon among others.

 Please note that a number of species are sold as cinnamon in the market.
-Some of them them are Cassia or Chinese cinnamon (Cinnamomum cassia), Indonesian Cinnamon (C. burmannii), Saigon cinnamon or Vietnamese cassia (C. loureiroi).
+Some of them are Cassia or Chinese cinnamon (Cinnamomum cassia), Indonesian Cinnamon (C. burmannii), Saigon cinnamon or Vietnamese cassia (C. loureiroi).

 This guide is about True Cinnamon (Cinnamomum verum).
-In case of cinnamon also, 3 different types of oil may be distilled using different plant parts.
+In the case of cinnamon also, 3 different types of oil may be distilled using different plant parts.
 1. Bark, 2.
 Leaf and 3.
 Root Bark.

 The bark of the tree is papery pale brown and is thick scabrous.
-The inner bark of the new shoots from the cinnamon tree are gathered every two years and sold in the form of sticks for use as a domestic spice.
+The inner bark of the new shoots from the cinnamon tree is gathered every two years and sold in the form of sticks for use as a domestic spice.

-True Cinnamon is native to Sri Lanka and is grown in Madagascar, Sri Lanka and India.
+True Cinnamon is native to Sri Lanka and is grown in Madagascar, Sri Lanka, and India.

 History of Cinnamon

-The earliest reference of cinnamon in Greek world is found in a poem by Sappho in the 7th Century BC.
+The earliest reference of cinnamon in the Greek world is found in a poem by Sappho in the 7th Century BC.
 According to Discorides (Discorides, 50 AD), cinnamon was a breath freshener, would aid in digestion, would counteract the bites of venomous beasts, reduced inflammation of the intestines and the kidneys, and acted as a diuretic.

 Cinnamon bark oil is extracted from dried inner bark using water or steam distillation.